TomNicholas/tomnicholas.github.io/about.md

 ^^^
 After Ryan wound his lab down, I looked for places to apply my open-source skills in the climate space, and found [[C]Worthy](https://www.cworthy.org/).
 Their non-profit "Focused Research Organisation" status is a very cool model.

-I helped build some [cool stuff](https://carbonplan.org/research/oae-efficiency), but I was generally frustrated by feeling bogged down by the lack of powerful tools for working with scientific data in an operational context.
+I helped build some [cool stuff](https://carbonplan.org/research/oae-efficiency), but I felt generally frustrated by the lack of powerful tools for working with scientific data in an operational context.
 :::::

 :::::::